HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 TD updates its estimate of one state towards its own estimate of the next state.
 As the estimated value of the next state improves, so does our TD target.

+The TD error is depends on the next state and reward, and is only able to be calculated one step later in time.

 ### TD(0) algorithm

+TD(0) is called one-step TD, and is a special case of TD($\lambda$) and $n$-step TD.

 ![wk3-1-step-TD.png](wk3-1-step-TD.png)